 - Reports of blocked sewer pipes.

-We aim to finish repairs to these types of faults within one to two days.
+We aim to finish repairing major faults within 1-2 days.
 Sometimes this isn’t possible if the repair is complex.
 We will ensure your water and sewerage services are restored while we plan and complete repairs.
 This may involve running a temporary above ground water pipe or bypass sewer pumping.

-- Consistent wet patch or trickle that would be the equivalent to your tap running gently.
+- Consistent wet patch or trickle, equivalent to a tap running gently.